bdhassan/CharacterID/README.md

 # CharacterID

 1) Get a character from the user using character input.
-After you read the character in, print the character out and print a linebreak so the output is not jumbled together.
-Also see #9.
+After you read the character in, print the character out and print a linebreak

-2) Determine if the character is a capital letter,  lower case letter,  number, or  other character.
+2) Determine if the character is a capital letter,  lowercase letter,  number, or  other character.

 3) Print the string Capital, Lower, Number, or Other to the screen according to the type of character on the next line.